Akhilps04/Project-10/README.md

 # Acknowledgements
 This project was made possible by the contributions of the team and the availability of the shrimp quality dataset.
 Special thanks to mentors for their valuable guidance.

+## 📄 License
+This project is for academic and demonstration purposes only.
+Please credit the authors if reused or modified.